machawk1/wail/README.md

 then move the WAIL source directory to the root of your C drive (thus making C:\WAIL\).

 <h3>Linux</h3>
-Building for Linux is problematic due to wxPython but a solution is in-the-works using Docker (see #340).
+Building for Linux is problematic due to wxPython but a solution is in-the-works using Docker (see <a href="https://github.com/machawk1/wail/issues/340">#340</a>).
 From the root of the WAIL source working directory, run:

 <blockquote>docker build -t machawk1/wail .</blockquote>